ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 - The product will be made in a random color (probably black).
 Specific colors are available upon [request](mailto:support@ansonliu.com).

-- 🇺🇸 Made in the USA.
+- 🇺🇸 Designed and made in the USA.

 **[Read more about the mount and Toyota Corolla Cross Hybrid Spare Tires]({% post_url 2024-05-23-corolla-cross-hybrid-spare-wheel-tire %})**